-The guidelines of safety and use of a product must be taken into consideration by the consumer.
+The guidelines for the safety and use of a product must be taken into consideration by the consumer.
 The guidelines are written in manuals that come with new appliances.
-These manuals provide specific information about the your washing machine.
-It is important to make sure that you read these manuals before using your washing machine or else you may be putting yourself in harms way.
-The same goes when you are diagnosing the problem of your washing machine.
+These manuals provide specific information about your washing machine.
+It is important to make sure that you read these manuals before using your washing machine or else you may be putting yourself in harm’s way.
+The same goes when you are diagnosing a problem with your washing machine.

 Inspect the Drain Hose

 If you’re not sure what’s wrong with your washing machine, then check to see if the water is coming out of the hose.
 If not, then you might need a new hose.
 On the other hand, check for a clog in the hose.
 In order to diagnose this problem, look at the hose’s drain hole and make sure that it drains properly.
 Clogs can also happen internally in the hose, but this problem usually shows up on the outside first.

 The most common indicator is the sound of the pump.
 If you hear a humming noise when the washer is in its drain cycle, it is likely that you have a pump with an impeller that has failed.
 I recommend that you turn off your power and then inspect the pump for any visible damage or debris that could be interfering with its operation.
 A clogged drain line can also cause improper drainage.

 If your machine is slow to respond when you turn the knob to start it, this may be an indication of lint buildup.
 If you have used excessive amounts of soap while washing clothes, this could also cause clogging in your drain pump.
 To eliminate any excess detergent or fabric softener from running down your drain pump and causing clogs, make sure to rinse your clothes thoroughly before loading them in the front loader’s wash tub.

 The Drive Belt